Aniek van Koot: 2013–present

 During the 2013 season van Koot won titles in Baton Rouge, Olot, and Jambes.
 Van Koot has made finals in Sydney, Melbourne, Nottingham and St Louis.
 At the Australian Open van Koot claimed her first Grand Slam singles title.
 Van Koot competed in the other Grand Slam events losing in the semi-final of Roland Garros but winning the US Open.
 As a result of her success at the Australian Open and Esther Vergeer not playing, van Koot ascended to the world number one spot in the rankings.
 Van Koot lost the world number one spot to Sabine Ellerbrock in June after the French Open, but regained it following her success at the US Open.
 She held on to the position for the rest of the year and was named the 2013 ITF Wheelchair World Champion.
 With Jiske Griffioen, van Koot won the doubles title in Sydney and Nottingham.
 The pair won their first Australian, French and US Open titles and retained the Wimbledon crown to complete the Grand Slam.
 Their only defeat came in the final of St Louis, their first since the Paralympic final.
 Van Koot also won doubles titles with Buis in Baton Rouge, Helout partnered van Koot to the title in Olot and in Jambes she won with Sharon Walraven.
 When partnering Lucy Shuker, van Koot finished as the runner up in Paris.
 Van Koot's season was curtailed by injury ruling her out of the season ending Masters.

 After missing the opening events of the 2014 season, van Koot dropped to world number two in the singles rankings, behind Ellerbrock after the Australian Open.
 Van Koot made her first appearance of the season in Bolton where she won the title.
 Throughout the rest of the season van Koot added titles in Pensacola and Johannesburg to her title in Bolton.
 As well she reached the singles final in Baton Rouge.

 She competed at the 2016 Summer Paralympics, winning a silver medal in Women's Singles, and a gold medal in Women's Doubles.

+In 2026, van Koot was the women's singles champion of the inaugural Miami Open wheelchair tournament, which was played at the WT500 level and at the same time and venue as the Miami Open tournament for the ATP and the WTA tours. van Koot secured the title after beating compatriot Lizzy de Greef in three sets at the final.